Skip to content

 Create a deployment directory and prepare your configuration.

-1. Create .env file: Copy the .env.template to a new file named .env.
+1. Create .env file: Copy the .env.template to a new file named .env in the same directory.

 2. Generate Secret Key: The appliance needs a unique, secure key for signing tokens.
 Generate one and add it to your .env file.